-- Potential applicants receive a prospectus pack from the College Registrar, or the International Recruitment Team, containing a college prospectus, course outlines and, if appropriate, materials specific to those students who may be considering applying to study Art, Medicine, Dentistry, Veterinary Science or Law at university or who wish to apply for entry to the universities of Oxford or Cambridge. - If a student wishes to proceed to the next stage of the admissions process, an interview is arranged by the College Registrar or the International Recruitment Team.
-Prospective students are usually accompanied by a parent, an agent or guardian; this is an entry requirement for students aged under 16 at the start of the academic year. - MPW organises Open Afternoons/Days throughout the year.
-Prospective students may attend an Open Afternoon/Day prior to or after their interviews.
-Open Afternoons/Days give prospective students and their parents or guardians the chance to meet Heads of Department and current students and to see the college operating during a working day.
+- Potential applicants receive a prospectus pack from the Admissions Team, containing a college prospectus, course outlines and, if appropriate, materials specific to those students who may be considering applying to study Art, Medicine, Dentistry, Veterinary Science or Law at university or who wish to apply for entry to the universities of Oxford or Cambridge. - If a student wishes to proceed to the next stage of the admissions process, an interview is arranged by the Admissions Team.
+Prospective students should usually be accompanied by a parent; this is an entry requirement for students aged under 16 at the start of the academic year. - MPW organises Open Afternoons throughout the year and a Saturday Open Morning in December.
+Prospective students may attend an Open Morning or Afternoon prior to or after their interviews.
+Open Mornings and Afternoons give prospective students and their parents the chance to meet Heads of Department and current students and, in the case of Open Afternoons, to see the college operating during a working day.
 Prospective students may also attend "taster days", when they sit in on lessons to experience first-hand what studying at MPW is like and, for prospective sixth-form students in particular, to get a flavour of what studying certain subjects involves.

-The process preceding the offer of a place at the college has five elements:
+The process preceding the offer of a place at the college has four elements:

-- 1. Interview; - 2.
-Assessment of performance in previous examinations; entrance assessments (for students where English is not their first language and some GCSE students); scholarship exams; - 3.
-Reference from the applicant's previous school(s) (or education provider); and - 4.
-Assessment of special educational needs (if applicable) to determine any reasonable adjustments that are required. - 5.
-For international applicants, establishing whether a student visa is required.
+- 1. Interview. - 2.
+Assessment of performance in previous examinations; entrance assessments (for students where English is not their first language and some GCSE students); scholarship exams. - 3.
+Reference from the applicant's previous school(s) (or education provider). - 4.
+Assessment of special educational needs (if applicable) to determine any reasonable adjustments that are required.